Toldos Avrohom Yitzchok: History

 Rabbi Avrohom Yitzchok Kohn, the previous Toldos Aharon Rebbe, died during Hanukkah of 1996.
 Rabbi Kohn had many sons, two of whom are rebbes today.
-After Rabbi Kohn died, these two sons came to an agreement whereby the younger son Rabbi Duvid Kohn from Monsey, New York, a disciple of the Klausenburg Rebbe, inherited the title "Toldos Aharon Rebbe".
+After Rabbi Kohn died, these two sons came to an agreement whereby the younger son Rabbi Duvid Kohn from Monsey, New York, inherited the title "Toldos Aharon Rebbe".
 The eldest son, Rabbi Shmuel Yaakov Kohn, a disciple of the Viznitzer Rebbe, became a rebbe as well, of a group that was entitled Toldos Avrohom Yitzchok named after his father, the previous rebbe of the group.
 The main beis medrash of Toldos Avrohom Yitzchok is also in Mea Shearim, one block away from the Toldos Aharon building.
 Both live in Jerusalem.
 Another son is a rosh yeshiva in Kiryas Joel, New York.

 Dress and customs

 In Jerusalem, married men wear white and grey "Zebra" coats during the week and golden bekishes (coats) on Shabbos.
 Toldos Aharon and Toldos Avrohom Yitzchok are the only groups where boys aged 13 and older (bar mitzvah) wear the golden coat and a shtreimel, as married men do, although the single boys wear black socks and the married men wear white socks.
 In most other Hasidic groups, only married men wear a shtreimel.
 All boys and men wear a traditional Jerusalemite white yarmulke.
 Unmarried boys wear a regular black coat with attached belt on weekdays, unlike the married men, who wear the "Zebra" style coat.

 Married women cover their hair with scarves, without wearing wigs, and the standards of tznius expected from them are the strictest among all Hasidic/Orthodox Jewish groups.
 As is customary in the traditional Jerusalemite community, unmarried girls have their hair in two braided pigtails, unlike most other Haredi communities, where the girls wear their hair in a simple ponytail.

 The Shomrei Emunim are characterized by fervent and visibly emotional prayer, and by a rigid lifestyle controlled largely by "takanos" - decrees written by the Rebbe.
 One such decree, for example, forbade wearing wool.
 (Jewish law forbids wearing anything that contains both wool and linen.
 Rabbi Aharon worried that it would be safest not to wear wool at all, in order to avoid the possibility of violating the law altogether.)
 A strong emphasis is placed on the importance of full-time Torah study, and daily immersion in ritual baths.